ChengHsi/rucyio/README.md

-ruckio
+rucyio
 ======

-some stuff I use when setup rucy
+some stuff I use when setup rucyio